jonlinca/ACLandR/README.md

 I would highly suggest you also install R Studio, and have the latest version of ACL Analytics (this tutorial has been tested on ACL Analytics 13.0.3).

-## Deploying your model
+## Situtation: Time to deploy your model
-Rachael’s tutorial concludes with a **trained model** that predicts how often a player will win in a solo match of the video game PLAYERUNKNOWN’S BATTLEGROUNDS.
-This is a **regression** problem, which gives us a continuous number output.
+Rachael’s tutorial concludes with a **trained model** that predicts how often a player will win in a solo match of the video game [PLAYERUNKNOWN’S BATTLEGROUNDS](https://playbattlegrounds.com/).
+This is a **regression** problem, which gives a continuous number output.
 This is different than a classification problem, which is discrete classes leading to a yes/no, true/false, or apple-orange-pineapple outcome.
-This model that we will leverage called the *tuned_model* within R, which should help predict the field *solo_WinRatio*.
+This trained model is saved as the variable *tuned_model* within R, which is designed to predict the field *solo_WinRatio*.

-We know that we need to get R to return a number as an output to ACL.
-This leads us to looking up ACL’s [RNUMERIC() function](https://enablement.acl.com/helpdocs/analytics/13/scripting-guide/en-us/Content/lang_ref/functions/r_rnumeric.htm), which will give us a number that we can use in our analysis.
-Our goal is to use this function to forecast a number, based on the data we give it.
+We need to get R to return a number as an output to ACL.
+Referencing ACL’s online documentation, we see that the function [RNUMERIC()](https://enablement.acl.com/helpdocs/analytics/13/scripting-guide/en-us/Content/lang_ref/functions/r_rnumeric.htm) will return number that we can use in our analysis.

 ```
 RNUMERIC(rScript|rCode, decimals <,field|value <,...n>>)